nburrus/tuxpaint/docs/is_IS.UTF-8/README.txt

            or when using an interactive magic tool).
 Release the mouse to return to your currently-selected tool.

-  Other Controls
+  2. Other Controls

-   "Undo" and "Redo" Commands
+   a."Undo" and "Redo" Commands

            Clicking the "Undo" button will undo (revert) the last drawing action.
 You can even undo more than once!